Rookout/tutorial-java/README.md

 ![Message pane](/img/screenshots/java-tutorial_5.png)

-## Rule Common Issues
+## Common Pitfalls

-- Rule status is RED -- Hash mismatch.
+- Breakpoint status is RED -- Hash mismatch.
 It means the file used in the server is not the same file used from github/local server in app.rookout.com
-- Rule status is GRAY -- No rook connected to the agent.
-Make sure you have inserted the token in the right place and that connection is made properly.
+- Breakpoint status is GRAY -- No app connected.
+Make sure you have inserted the Rookout Token in the right place and that connection is made properly.

 ## Bug Hunt